Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 - Be especially careful to avoid creating a short circuit by having wires from the red and blue bus strips touch each other.
 This can make the circuit get dangerously hot and can even melt some of the plastic components.

-- Now leave the pump tube that you marked in step 10.c.i. (the outlet tube) in the "Vinegar" bowl.
-Take the other pump tube (the unmarked, inlet tube), wipe the outside down with a paper towel or clean rag, and then place it in the "Baking Soda" bowl.
+- Now leave the unmarked pump tube (inlet tube) in the "Vinegar" bowl.
+Take the pump tube that you marked in step 10.c.i. (the outlet tube), wipe the outside down with a paper towel or clean rag, and then place it in the "Baking Soda" bowl.

-- Next, place the conductivity sensor in the "Vinegar" bowl.
-Your setup should look like the one in Figure 24, below.
-The pump should start running, pumping baking soda solution (a drop or a few drops at a time) into the bowl of vinegar, and you should see bubbles being made as the acid-base reaction takes place.
+- Next, place the conductivity sensor in the "Baking soda" bowl.
+Your setup should look like the one in Figure 13.
+The pump should start running, pumping vinegar (a drop or a few drops at a time) into the bowl with baking soda solution, and you should see bubbles being made as the acid-base reaction takes place.

 - Note: Make sure the sensor is floating the same way that it was in the neutralized solution.
 If needed, tape the alligator clip test leads to the side of the bowl to hold them in place so that the Styrofoam piece is floating evenly.
 It is very important to make sure that the sensor is submerged in the liquid to the same depth that it was in the neutralized solution or your results may be inaccurate.

-Figure 24.
-When you are neutralizing the vinegar solution with baking soda, this is what the setup should look like.
+Figure 13.
+When you are neutralizing the baking soda solution with vinegar, this is what the setup should look like.

-- While the pump is running, carefully and continually move the end of the pump tube in the "Vinegar" bowl so that the baking soda mixes well with the vinegar throughout the bowl (including under and around the sensor).
-It is very important to have all of the baking soda and vinegar mixed together to neutralize the vinegar solution.
+- While the pump is running, carefully and continually move the end of the pump tube in the "Baking Soda" bowl so that the vinegar mixes well with the baking soda solution throughout the bowl (including under and around the sensor).
+It is very important to have all of the vinegar and baking soda mixed well together to neutralize the baking soda solution.
+You will see that at the spot where vinegar drips into the baking soda solution, the color of the indicator will change from blue to yellow.
+The color change of the solution gives you an indication of what the pH of the solution in the "Baking Soda" bowl is during neutralization.

 - Eventually, the pump should slow down and then stop running.
-It might turn on and off as you mix the last bits of baking soda that is pumped in; if it does this, wait until it stops running for at least 10 seconds before moving on to the next step.
+It might turn on and off as you mix the last bits of vinegar that is pumped in; if it does this, wait until it stops running for at least 10 seconds before moving on to the next step.
+How does the color of the indicator (the pH) now compare to the pH of the neutralized solution you made in step 7?

-- When the pump stops, measure how much baking soda solution is left in the "Baking Soda" bowl by carefully pouring it into a metric measuring cup or a graduated cylinder using a funnel.
-In your lab notebook, record how much baking soda solution is remaining.
+- When the pump stops, measure how much vinegar solution is left in the "Vinegar" bowl by carefully pouring it into a metric measuring cup or a graduated cylinder using a funnel.
+In your lab notebook, record how much vinegar is remaining.

 - Note: There may be more liquid in the bowl than can fit in the measuring cup or graduated cylinder, so you may need to fill it up (and empty it out) multiple times to measure the total amount of baking soda.